Expungement Attorney in Louisiana

 Expungement deletes your criminal history from the public record.
 Once a court has granted expungement, the record of your arrest, conviction, and court proceedings will no longer be publicly viewable.
 All that remains will be a confidential record available only to certain government and state licensing agencies.
 Employers, landlords, banks, and curious neighbors will not find any record of the criminal arrest or conviction.

-Misdemeanor Expungement in Louisiana
+Expungement Services in Louisiana

 Louisiana criminal procedure allows for certain convictions to be expunged.
 Not every criminal conviction can be expunged–some are excluded, and some may be ineligible due to the conduct of the defendant or other circumstances.
 But, many misdemeanor convictions are eligible for expungement.
 There are two main routes for the expungement of criminal records in Louisiana.